 IHT was once known as the voluntary tax.
 There are still ways to mitigate IHT both upon death and during a person’s lifetime.

 This is referred to as the nil rate band or the individual exemption to Inheritance Tax.
-The current nil rate band is £325,000 and the pre-Budget Report indicated that this threshold will remain until 2018.
-The new Tory Government pledged changes but these are yet to be implemented.
+The current nil rate band is £325,000.

 An extra allowance may also be available known as the residential nil rate band.
-This is currently set at £100,000 and will rise in £25,000 increments to £175,000 by the tax year 2020-2021.
+This is currently set at £175,000.
 Certain criteria needs to be satisfied for your estate to be eligible.
 You must own (or have owned) a property in which you reside and that property must be left to your direct issue absolutely.
 In order to establish whether your estate would be eligible we would recommend reviewing your Wills and taking legal advice as the criteria and rules are complex.

 Gifts to the following people and organisations are exempt:-